 There have been many blogs and articles regarding working from home.
-After seven weeks of lock-down, I want to share my TOP 5.
+After months of lock-down, I want to share my TOP 5.

 1- Give yourself some time before you start work to get into the ‘going to work’ zone.
 Put on smart (but comfy) clothes on, style your hair and open the windows.
 The fresh air, and hopefully bird songs, is a great way to connect with the outside world, wake up your system and start the day.
 Setting up a working space away from the bedroom or lounge will provide you with the chill out space you will need at lunch and at the end of the day.
 Also, I recommend a clear desk policy.
 It is so much nicer to come to a desk ready to work rather than clear up the mess from the previous day!

 2- Find a good motivational playlist to help you focus.
 For me, there is nothing worse than working in a dead silent room.
 I will find any excuse to walk around the room or ask a colleague a question.
 Music is a good way to uplift your mood and get stuck into work.
 I suggest an upbeat playlist.
 If you like a busy environment but not keen on music, try a talk radio in the background at a low level.
 The gossip and chat can be similar to the office environment.